tomisin05/leetcode/README.md

 ## How to Use

 1. Each problem solution is doc u men ted with com men ts explaining the approach
-2. Sol ut ions are writ ten in Ja va
+2. Sol ut ions are writ ten in Java
 3. Com men ts include step-by-step breakdown of the algorithm

 ## Goals